 Unique Consensus Model

 Shardeum uses a Proof of Stake + Proof of Quorum consensus model.
 Shardeum nodes do not verify blocks but rather the individual transactions with near-instant confirmation and finality before broadcasting them to the consensus group of shards.
-These transactions are then clubbed into a block and get added to the blockchain.
+These transactions are then clubbed into blocks and gets appended to the network history.

 When a transaction occurs between two different nodes, the responsibility of verifying the transaction is assigned to the shards to which the nodes belong.
 These shards then form a consensus group to validate the transaction.
 This is based upon a novel cross-shard communication model that Shardeum is developing.
 To efficiently scale the network, nodes in Shardeum are classified into 3 types based on initial plan which is subject to change.